AutoFlowResearch/SmartPeak/docs/start/features.rst

 Please see :ref:`tutorials` for in depth walkthroughs for using each of the preset workflows.
 The workflow presets are also a good starting point for developing a custom workflow.
 Workflow steps can be added or removed using the GUI.
+Modified workflows can be saved to a ``workflow.csv`` file and loaded into SmartPeak.

 .. todo::
     Workflow modification screen shots.

-A complete list of workflow steps and their description can be found in the :ref:`faq`.
-Customized workflows can be saved as a ``workflow.csv`` file and loaded into SmartPeak.

 Workflow execution engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~